Outsmart-OOH/ooh_open_direct/docs/v1-0/In_progress_1_1.md

 Delivery.Frames.Time.Days = [1,2,3,4,5,6,7] based on ISO 8601

-The OOHbject field &#39;Selectable&#39; indicates if this array is further targetable e.g. the Days array of [1,2,3,4,5,6,7] is returned, and if the Days are flagged as &#39;Selectable&#39;, the buyer may select days [6,7].
+The OOHbject field *Selectable* indicates if this array is further targetable e.g. the Days array of [1,2,3,4,5,6,7] is returned, and if the Days are flagged as *Selectable*, the buyer may select days [6,7].

 #### Delivery.Frames.Time.Hours